Local Well-Posedness of a Modified NSCH-Oldroyd System: PINN-Based Numerical Computation: Introduction

 Motivated by this analytical development, we also perform numerical simulations for the coupled NSCH system using physics-informed neural networks (PINNs).
 As pointed out in \cite{aj25,qh22}, one of the main difficulties in PINN simulation is the accurate resolution of regions in which the solution exhibits sharp gradients.
 In phase-field models, this difficulty is concentrated near the interface of the phase variable, where rapid spatial variation occurs.
 Nevertheless, for a governing system of complexity comparable to that in \cite{qh22}, we obtain stable PINN simulations without relying on the reference-data setting used there for bubble dynamics.
 This serves as a supplementary numerical illustration for the paper. \\

-Therefore, the main objective of this paper is to develop and analyze a diffusion-enhanced NSCH--Oldroyd-type thrombus model and establish its local well-posedness.
+Therefore, the main objective of this paper is to establish local well-posedness for a diffusion-enhanced NSCH--Oldroyd-type thrombus model and .
 As a secondary component, we present PINN-based numerical illustrations for representative thrombus cases, including challenging interfacial regimes. \\

 The remainder of this paper is organized as follows.
 In Section 2, we derive the energy-dissipation law and establish the a priori estimates for the governing system of the proposed model.
-In particular, the stabilizing effect of the new model is reflected in the additional diffusion term and in the higher regularity obtained for strong solutions in the main well-posedness theorem.
+In particular, the stabilizing effect of the new model is reflected in the additional diffusion term and in the higher regularity obtained for the strong solutions in the main well-posedness theorem.
 In Section 3, we prove the local well-posedness of the governing system.
 In Section 4, we present PINN-based numerical illustrations for the modified system.
 Finally, Section 5 contains concluding remarks.

 \\